SK53/indicia-docs/introduction/overview.rst

 Indicia gives you a ready to configure website installation that can be set up as you require without any coding.

+Being a toolkit for you to build your own websites, you might worry that it will take too much effort.
+Don't worry, the Instant Indicia tutorials available on the `download page <http://code.google.com/p/indicia/downloads/list>`_ take you through the process of **building your very own recording website in about 3 hours**.
 Because Indicia allows complete flexibility in the data entry forms that can be created, it is suitable for anything from public participation surveys targeted at school children right through to structured long-term monitoring projects performed by professional surveyors.

 Conceived as part of the
 `Open Air Laboratories (OPAL) <http://www.OPALexplorenature.org/>`_ and